• <p>Slow Trail Römerschlucht am Wörthersee</p>

 instructions

-From the Berta hut, we briefly follow the hiking trail south towards the Mittagskogel until we reach a trail junction at the Ferlacher Sattel.
-Here, the original Panoramaweg Südalpen leads along the black mountain trail as a normal trail (marked as "680") straight to the summit of the Mittagskogel.
+From the Bertahütte, we briefly follow the hiking trail south towards Mittagskogel until we reach a crossroads at the Ferlacher Sattel.
+Here, the original Panoramaweg Südalpen (Southern Alps Panorama Trail) leads straight ahead on the black mountain trail as a normal trail (marked "680") to the summit of Mittagskogel.

-Initially, the trail meanders sweetly through the sparse forests and crosses the western flank at the lower edge in a southerly direction without any major differences in altitude.
-Subsequently, the path becomes increasingly gravelly, in sections also more sloping and a few gullies and short steep steps must be overcome.
-The path, lined by mountain pines, has been somewhat defused by numerous steps and seeks the easiest way through this wild ambience until close to the walls of the Hühnerkogel.
-From here in numerous serpentines to the 2,070 m high saddle.
-If you wish, you can climb the Mittagskogel(2,145 m) in about 15 minutes on foot via the path that runs just below the ridge.
+Initially, the trail meanders gently through the sparse forests and crosses the western flank on the lower edge in a southerly direction without any major differences in altitude.
+The path then becomes increasingly gravelly, and in sections even more steep, with a few gullies and short steep steps to negotiate.
+The path, which is lined with mountain pines, has been made somewhat less steep by numerous steps and seeks the easiest way through this wild environment to the walls of the Hühnerkogel.
+From here, numerous hairpin bends lead up to the 2,070 m high saddle.
+If you wish, you can climb the Mittagskogel(2,145 m) in about 15 minutes on foot via the path running just below the ridge.

-The Panoramaweg Südalpen branches off at the saddle to the southeast in the direction of Hühnerkogel and becomes increasingly alpine due to steep crossings.
-The trail, partly lined with mountain pines, essentially follows the course of the ridge either directly on the ridge or in the alpine grass slightly below it.
-In the incision northwest of the Hühnerkogel, insurance facilitates the continuation of the trail, but sure-footedness, a head for heights and climbing skills are required here.
-Motivated hikers can still take the Hühnerkogel (2,034 m) by a short climb.
+The Panoramaweg Südalpen branches off to the south-east at the saddle towards Hühnerkogel and becomes increasingly alpine with steep crossings.
+The trail, which is partly lined with mountain pines, essentially follows the course of the ridge either directly on the ridge or in the alpine turf slightly below it.
+In the incision northwest of the Hühnerkogel, insurance makes it easier to continue, but surefootedness, a head for heights and climbing skills are still required here.
+Motivated hikers can still take the Hühnerkogel (2,034 m) with them via a short ascent.

-Southeast of the Hühnerkogel we reach the Krainer Törl over gentler terrain.
-Over the grassy southern slopes of the Bärenkogel, the trail now descends slightly in the direction of the Mlinzasattel.
-The trail joins a Slovenian trail at a spring at about 1,600 m and leads at a constant altitude to the Mlinzasattel (1,581 m).
+To the south-east of the Hühnerkogel, we reach the Krainer Törl via gentler terrain.
+Over the grassy southern slopes of the Bärenkogel, the trail now descends slightly at first towards the Mlinzasattel.
+The trail joins a Slovenian trail at a spring at approx. 1,600 m and leads at a constant altitude to the Mlinzasattel (1,581 m).

-Up to the Eckelesattel we leave the border course again and follow the trail in the slopes of the Hahnenkogel at a constant altitude of about 1,600 m.
-From the Eckelesattel (1.487 m) we reach the Kahlkogelhütte, slow.
-Koča na Golici (1,573 m) the well-deserved stage destination.
+Up to the Eckelesattel, we leave the border again and follow the trail on the slopes of the Hahnenkogel at a constant altitude of around 1,600 m.
+From the Eckelesattel (1,487 m) we reach the Kahlkogelhütte, slow.
+Koča na Golici (1,573 m), the well-deserved stage destination.

-From the Berta hut, we briefly follow the hiking trail south towards the Mittagskogel until we reach a trail junction at the Ferlacher Sattel.
-Here the original Panoramaweg Südalpen leads straight uphill along the trail to the Mittagskogel.
+From the Berta hut, we briefly follow the hiking trail south towards Mittagskogel until we reach a crossroads at the Ferlacher Sattel.
+Here, the original Panoramaweg Südalpen trail leads straight uphill to the Mittagskogel.

-However, we turn left and hike down the forest road ("603" or Kärntner Grenzweg) into the Gratschenitzengraben.
-In between we change to a trail directly in the ditch before we meet another forest road that takes us further down through the ditch.
+However, we turn left and walk down the forest road ("603" or Kärntner Grenzweg) into the Gratschenitzengraben.
+In between, we change to a path directly in the ditch before we meet another forest road that takes us further downhill through the ditch.

-At the Bärental power station we come across the striking Bärengraben, which leads south from Rosenbach.
-Here we turn right onto the forest road that takes us uphill towards Rosenbach saddle.
-Here we hike again on the original route of the former first stage of the Panorama Trail Southern Alps.
-The forest road is shortened on the marked trail 603A/678.
+At the Bärental power station, we come across the striking Bärengraben, which leads south from Rosenbach.
+Here we turn right onto the forest road, which takes us uphill towards Rosenbachsattel.
+Here we return to the original route of the former first stage of the Southern Alps Panorama Trail.
+The forest road is shortened to the marked trail 603A/678.

-Passing the private Rosenkogelhütte we reach the Rosenbachsattel (1,587 m) and thus again the "new" route of the Panoramaweg Südalpen, which joins it from the west.
-Now we continue to follow the marked trail in a northeasterly direction.
-Here we bypass the Hahnkogel (1,753 m) and descend first over alpine grass, later through beech forest to the Eckelesattel (1,488 m).
-Now in an easterly direction across the trail located exactly on the border between forest and alpine grass on the south, which finally leads directly to the Kahlkogelhütte (Koča na Golici, 1,582 m), our stage destination.
+Passing the private Rosenkogelhütte, we reach the Rosenbachsattel (1,587 m) and thus the "new" route of the Panoramaweg Südalpen, which joins from the west.
+Now we follow the marked trail in a north-easterly direction.
+We bypass the Hahnkogel (1,753 m) and descend first over alpine grassland and later through beech forest to the Eckelesattel (1,488 m).
+Now head in an easterly direction via the path located exactly on the border between forest and alpine grassland to the south, which finally leads directly to the Kahlkogel Hut (Koča na Golici, 1,582 m), our destination for this stage.

 Höhenprofil